Who’s that girl?

 – 500g of flour: the core, a passion and knowledge of the theatre world.

 – 300ml of water: a stream of new ideas flowing in to create a new wave of musicals.

-– 7g of yeast: the spark that will make all the ingredients mix together and create an all-round and versatile performer.
+– 7g of yeast: the spark that makes all the ingredients mix together and creates an all-round and versatile performer.

 – 9g of salt: adding a new flavour, bringing some new seasoning to the industry.